A Friend to Die For: Plot

 As her junior year begins, Angela becomes more involved with the community, taking up such activities as peer counselling and candy striping.
 Overwhelmed by Stacy’s murder, Jamie brings up the idea of disbanding Larks.
 Angela argues that they should remain active, noting that the group was not only important to Stacy but also to the various community activities in which they take part.
 Angela’s stance not only saves the Larks but also wins her the position of secretary/treasurer.

 Meanwhile, a harassment campaign is waged against Monica until she finally leaves the school.
 At this point, authorities resume their investigation and begin re-interviewing all the alarms, including Angela.
 With the authorities slowly closing in on her without concrete evidence, she becomes increasingly consumed by her guilt until she finally confesses to her priest and then to her parents in a letter.
 Angela, accompanied by her mother, turns herself into the police and is arrested.

 Devastated by the arrest, Jamie, who had gone to St. Joseph's Catholic School with Angela, confesses to their priest to having left her alone during the ski trip because she did not have the courage to stand up to Stacy.
 The school's principal, Ed Saxe, declares Angela a "sick kid" and that there is no problem with the school’s emphasis on materialism and success, driving away perceived blame on his influence of fierce competition.
-As the trial begins, the prosecutor argues that Angela should be charged with first-degree murder as there was evidence of premeditation.
+As the trial begins, the prosecutor Kwan argues that Angela should be charged with first-degree murder as there was evidence of premeditation.
 Angela’s lawyer claims it was second-degree murder due to her initial intention which did not involve a plot to kill, as her desire to murder Stacy developed only 20–30 seconds prior to the stabbing.